 - DoD transition day and briefings by the Department of Labor and VA

 - Specialized workshops

 The initial counseling (IC) kicks off your transition process.
 It's held in most cases no less than 365 days from your official separation date, but those retiring from the service can have it as far out as two years from their retirement date.

 The IC is aimed at helping you create an overall plan for your transition process.
-Using the DD-2648 form as a guide, the counselor will walk you through exactly what you will experience during TAP and what you need to accomplish to successfully get ready for the civilian world.
+Using the DD-2648 form as a guide, the counselor will walk you through exactly what you will experience during TAP and what you need to accomplish to get ready for the civilian world successfully.
 It can be held in person or, if you are stationed remotely, by video conference.

 During your IC, you'll be asked to complete a self-assessment exercise.
-This process is designed to help you understand how to get the most out of the transition program, flag any gaps or extra help you need, and help you understand the best tracks to take during stage four, which includes specialized tracks and a complete briefing on transition resources.
+This process is designed to help you understand how to get the most out of the transition program, flag any gaps or extra help you need, and help you understand the best tracks to take during Stage 4, which includes specialized tracks and a complete briefing on transition resources.

 TAP is designed to allow your service to make its own specialized changes to best help its members.
 You can see your individual service's transition program here:

 - Army: Soldier for Life -- Transition Assistance Program